 miraclefeet offers a variety of ways to donate and help treat clubfoot one step at a time.

-Poverty Levels: 803 million live on $2 a day or less
+Poverty Levels: 38 million living on $2 a day or less

 Estimated cases of untreated clubfoot: 30,000

 Priorities include support for clubfoot clinics in the Northeast, including Maceio, Sao Luis, Fortaleza and Belem

 miraclefeet works in Brazil due to its large population, stability, and commitment to public health.
 Despite incredible economic growth, Brazil is still a country of great socioeconomic inequality with very high poverty rates and large numbers of untreated clubfoot.

 miraclefeet launched its first program in October 2010, partnering with Dr. Laura Ferreira and her clubfoot clinic team at the Hospital Universitario de Universidade de Sao Paulo (HU-USP) in Sao Paulo, Brazil, due to population in Sao Paulo and Dr. Ferreira's excellence in the Ponseti Method.
 With miraclefeet support, braces are provided for all families, increasing retention rates.
 Based on capacity and population, miraclefeet projects that 100 children will have been treated in HU-USP by the end of 2012.
 Working together with Dr. Ferreira, miraclefeet is expanding its network in Sao Paulo in order to build capacity to treat the estimated 230 children born each year with clubfoot in Sao Paulo.

 Dra.
 Patricia Moreno has recently established a Ponseti clinic at USP's Instituto de Ortopedia e Traumotologia, located at das Clinicas, South America's largest hospital. miraclefeet will be supporting Dra.
 Moreno's work with funding for free braces, to increase treatment compliance and alleviate families' financial burden.